West Cold Spring station

 West Cold Spring station is a Metro SubwayLink station in Baltimore, Maryland.
 It is located at the intersection of Wabash Avenue and Cold Spring Lane in the Arlington neighborhood, adjacent to the Towanda-Grantley neighborhood.
 It is the sixth most northern and western station on the line, with approximately 300 parking spaces.

+A view of the station on Wabash Avenue with a train bound for Owings Mills.

 The station features the sculpture "Wabash Outcrop" by Jim Sanborn.
 In 2021, funding was allocated for a community driven public art project, Towanda LaneScape, adjacent to West Cold Spring station.
+The BaltimoreLink bus routes that connect to the station are the LocalLink 82 and the LocalLink 28.